waggle-sensor/node-platforms/nvidia-nano/setup-guides/running_ansible.md

 - **Don't leave your desk while the playbook runs**!
 The playbook will give you more instructions on what to do as it runs

-- If you are connecting over wifi it can cause the ansible playbook to disconnect when the nano reboots, so having both the nano and your computer on ethernet connections is reccomended
+- If you are connecting over wifi it can cause the ansible playbook to disconnect when the nano reboots, so having both the nano and your computer on ethernet connections is recommended

 - Connect your hardware when the ansible playbook tells you to